aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheDeveloperPlugin.md

 > :warning: The plugin is NOT intended to be used in production environments.
 It's designed for the purpose of testing.

-The Developer Plugin allows developers to inject an exception to a connection and to verify how an application handles it.
+The Developer Plugin allows developers to simulate failures by providing a mechanism to raise exceptions when  connection operations occur.
+By simulating these failures, developers can verify that their application handles these scenarios correctly.

 Since some exceptions raised by the drivers rarely happen, testing for those might be difficult and require a lot of effort in building a testing environment.
 Exceptions associated with network outages are a good example of those exceptions.
 It may require substantial efforts to design and build a testing environment where such timeout exceptions could be produced with 100% accuracy and 100% guarantee.
 If a test suite can't produce and verify such cases with 100% accuracy it significantly decreases the value of such tests and makes the tests unstable and flaky.
 The Developer Plugin simplifies testing of such scenarios as shown below.